Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 In fact, there was a post this morning from the folks over at IOTA, the morning that we're recording this, where they observed some disruptive connectivity across a number of Venezuelan states.

-So I haven't had a chance to take a look at our data to see if we see it.
+So I haven't had a chance yet to go look at our data to see if we see it.

 But interestingly, CanTV didn't post anything.

-The Venezuelan tower company didn't post anything.
+The Venezuelan power company didn't post anything.
 So there's this open question of what's causing them.

-But last week, there was also a big outage in the UK in one of the main ISPs there, right?
+But last week, there was also a big outage in the UK in one of the main ISPs there.

 But my understanding from seeing folks posting information they reportedly received was that it was more of an infrastructure issue.

 Basically, Virgin Media network engineers were re-seeding Fiber cards or something to that effect to help fix the issue.

 So, yeah, so last week we saw basically two outages.